Jip-Hop/Jip.deBeer.IT/README.md

 - Infinite scroll
 - Removed the follow menu from the sidebar
 - Embed video's in a figure element, with optional caption
+- Replaced UglyfyJS with Terser drop in, which supports modern JS

 ## TODO